kacollins/2022-10-22-workshop/README.md

 ## Beginner Coding Workshop

 Beginners with no web development experience will have the chance to give coding a try with in-person help from coaches at this workshop!
 It will be in the Oklahoma City metro area on Saturday, October 22, 2022.
+The deadline to [apply to attend](https://forms.gle/zwhcyCNG3WXxtbYo6) this workshop is October 1.

 We'll start at 1:00 pm and go until 5:00 pm.
 The exact location will be shared with accepted participants.
 This event is free to attendees because of our sponsors!